-We will commence our annual flu vaccination program on Monday 19 April 2021.
+Our annual flu vaccination program is underway.
 You can attend any of our community sessions or take advantage of our dedicate flu sessions.

 All sessions are by appointment only.
 This helps us manage attendance numbers and adhere to social distancing requirements.

 Who is eligible for the free influenza vaccine program?

 - People aged six months to less than five years.